 FLOOD WARNING: notifies that flooding is imminent or already occurring in specific watercourses or municipalities.
 Municipalities and individuals should take action to deal with flood conditions.
 This may include road closures and evacuations.

-This Message is an update to the previous Message Number 2026-13 dated April 30, 2026.
+This is an update to the previous Message Number 2026-17 dated May 19, 2026.

 Current Conditions: